-In my experience, the best seducers have a combination of things they’ve said a million times (routines and identity stories) as well as the ability to improvise when necessary.
+In my experience, the best conversationalists have a combination of things they’ve said a million times (routines and identity stories) as well as the ability to improvise when necessary.
 They use fashion as an extension of their identity, are bold and spontaneous in action, and do their best to build reputations as unique individuals.

 Convey Interest: The goal is to convey interest with proper timing and to make sure that it has emotional weight.

-Evolve’s Perspective: When it comes to showing interest, I always ignore the first thing I want to compliment them about, because it’s probably been said to them before.
+Evolve’s Perspective: When it comes to showing interest, I always ignore the first thing I want to compliment them about because it’s probably been said to them before.

 The more common the compliment, the less emotional weight it has.

-Last, you can compliment them whenever you want, but they shouldn’t know you’re interested in them romantically or sexually until after they’ve shown you romantic interest first.
+Last, you can compliment them whenever you want, but they shouldn’t know you’re interested in them romantically until after they’ve shown you romantic interest first.
 For example: “I appreciate how much traveling you’ve done” is non-sexual vs. “Your dress is painfully sexy” Which is blatantly sexual.

-First Sensual Moment: Most of the time the first sexual moment comes in the form of a kiss, but not always.
+First Sensual Moment: Most of the time the first sensual moment comes in the form of a kiss, but not always.
 Whether this moment happens is based on all the steps that came before.
 If you’ve created a comfortable foundation, built value, and conveyed interest with proper timing – then all it should take is a bold step forward to initiate this moment.